 - Provide the relevant information, instruction, training and supervision as is necessary to ensure the health and safety at work of employees

-Corrosion is an indicator of the metal weakening, even if you adhere to the original weight allowances the mass of storage can prove too much for weakened racking resulting in a collapse.
+Corrosion of Pallet Racking is an indicator of the metal weakening, even if you adhere to the original weight allowances the mass of storage can prove too much for weakened racking resulting in a collapse.

 Don’t run the risk of falling stock endangering your staff or customers…

-If it comes down on someone you could ‘go down’ with it!
+If Pallet Racking comes down on someone you could ‘go down’ with it!